oldblackfish/NBU-WLFI/README.md

 Rui Zhou, Gangyi Jiang, Yeyao Chen, Yueli Cui, Ting Luo, and Haiyong Xu.

-The manuscript has been submitted to IEEE TIM.

-### Get access to the NBU-WLFI database
-Please download the full database on [Baidu drive](https://pan.baidu.com/s/1m5NRPBh-D6_Oy4OtX7HlDw) (code: HUST).

-The database contains 10 reference wide field of view light field images with 20 distorted versions for each, and their corresponding subjective quality scores.

 ### Illustration of the central view of SRCs in the proposed database.
 ![image](https://github.com/oldblackfish/NBU-WLFI/blob/main/fig/SRCs.png)